feeohnah/portfolio-2/src/pages/work/work-5.md

 client: 'Eli’s Place'
 year: '2021'
 background: #87A96B
-description: "I developed a UI library for this charity’s website and marketing materials, and offered guidance on copy and content."
+description: "I developed a UI design system for this charity’s website and offered guidance on copy and content."
 image:
     url: '../../../public/work/elisPlace-1.webp'
     alt: "The Astro logo on a dark background with rainbow rays."